SeanAlexanderHarris/prolific-mcp/README.md

 - Automated participant recruitment and data collection
 - Integration with Prolific's tools and participant pool

-The server was enabled and inspired by work that went into the Prolific CLI [Prolific CLI](https://github.com/benmatselby/prolificli) and attempts to allow data collectors to interact via agents with any functionality provided the [Prolific API](https://docs.prolific.com/docs/api-docs/public/).
+The server was enabled and inspired by work that went into the [Prolific CLI](https://github.com/benmatselby/prolificli) and attempts to allow data collectors to interact via agents with any functionality provided the [Prolific API](https://docs.prolific.com/docs/api-docs/public/).

-It is built with TypeScript and packaged as a Docker container for easy deployment leaning heavily on the TypeScript [SDK](https://github.com/modelcontextprotocol/typescript-sdk).
+It is built with TypeScript and packaged as a Docker container for easy deployment leaning heavily on the MCP TypeScript [SDK](https://github.com/modelcontextprotocol/typescript-sdk).

 More information about the Model Context Protocol is available [here](https://github.com/modelcontextprotocol).